Store Hours

 Greet the Spring

 Late winter into early spring is an exciting time in the world of gardening.
 Prepare to fertilize your lawn, plan your garden and landscaping, and browse The Home Depot nursery to find inspiration on which spring flowers to plant when the weather warms.
 For those without lawns, consider adding artificial grass, an outdoor rug, or a pellet grill to your patio or balcony.
-Shop for the fertilizer, soil, and seeds you need in the aisles of your Summerlin Garden Center, online, or on our mobile app.
+Shop for the seeds, soil, and fertilizer you need in the aisles of your Summerlin Garden Center, online, or on our mobile app.
 Let's get growing together.

 4195 S Fort Apache Rd